The Major Web Browsers are Failing Power Users

 You get the picture.
 Every month you need to access these sites, log in and do your thing.
 With a regular browser, that means remembering all of the accounts you need to access, opening a new tab and typing the URL.
 (We know there are some bookmark tricks to make this easier, but stick with us for a minute.)

 Ghost Browser is different.
-With Ghost as your default browser, you can just use Projects to fire everything up at once.
+With Ghost as your default browser, you can just use Workspaces to fire everything up at once.

-You just open all of the sites one time then save the tabs into a Project.
+You just open all of the sites one time then save the tabs into a Workspace.
 It’s there forever.

-You just go back to that Project with one click every time you need to manage your finances.
-You can even lock the Project so you know you will start off with your tabs in exactly the right place every time.
+You just go back to that Workspace with one click every time you need to manage your finances.
+You can even lock the Workspace so you know you will start off with your tabs in exactly the right place every time.

-There is also an organizational aspect to saving your financial web sites to a Project.
-See, when you have all of those tabs saved to one Project, you know you’re not forgetting to pay a bill.
+There is also an organizational aspect to saving your financial web sites to a Workspace.
+See, when you have all of those tabs saved to one Workspace, you know you’re not forgetting to pay a bill.

 Because all of your tabs are open and you know you need to get through each one before you are done with the task for the month.